Make Your Workplace Sustainable: 9 Initiatives for an Eco-Friendly Office

 Set up recycling and composting stations in break rooms and common areas for waste that cannot be reused.
 Composting diverts organic waste from landfills, reducing methane emissions and creating nutrient-rich soil.

-8. Implement Green Procurement Policies
+Adopt Green Procurement Policies for Office Supplies

 Buy eco-friendly products and materials for your office.
 Choose suppliers with environmental certifications and a clear sustainability commitment.